timberlandstack/web-controllers/README.md

 Some key features:
 - Easily select and hydrate elements (`Ref`s) inside and scoped to the controller
-- Optional Utility Web Components (more specifically, `CustomElements` API) for having a declarative experience in your HTML
+- Utility Web Components (more specifically, `CustomElements` API) for having a declarative experience in your HTML, like automatically initializing elements, handling lifecyle events and attaching event listeners
-- Lazy initialize the controllers for better performance and as a more declarative replacement for the `IntersectionObserver` (which is used behind scenes)
+- Execute your declarative code lazily for better performance and as a more declarative replacement for the `IntersectionObserver` (which is used behind scenes)
 - Very small bundle size: **1.5kb** minified + gzipped, but can be stripped down if you don't want to use the built-in custom elements.
 > [!NOTE]
 > The API is still under active development.
 We can still cut down some code to compensate for new upcoming features, so this shouldn't change much.

 ## Project status <!-- omit in toc -->
 This package is pretty new, pretty niche and hence I don't expect a crazy wild adoption.
 I will, however, assume the compromise of maintaining and developing this, mainly because I want this to exist.
 I *need* this to exist.
 We must try to enrich the JavaScript ecosystem outside of the frameworks land and aim at solutions that integrate well with traditional technologies.
 Hopefully, to prevent us from having to re-write a whole frontend in <your_famework_here> just because jQuery is not cool anymore.

 The API is almost stable, but I cannot guarantee anything until I (or we, if you reader decide to join me) hit a v1.
 There is a lot of testing to be done and so far 0 usage in production applications, so here be dragons.
 If you encounter anything unexpected, please feel free to open an issue!

 ## Table of contents <!-- omit in toc -->
 - [Installation](#installation)
 - [Example usage](#example-usage)
 - [Main concepts](#main-concepts)